 Timeframes for claims

-Many straightforward claims can be processed in as little as 6-8 weeks by a reputable law firm, however important considerations should be made with regards to the efficiency of the other side.
-If you are here because you have been injured in a car accident, you should be made aware that insurers are notoriously slow at processing claims.
+Many straightforward claims can be processed in as little as 6-8 weeks by a reputable law firm, however, important considerations should be made with regards to the efficiency of the other side.
+If you are here because you have been injured in a car accident, you should be made aware that insurers are notoriously slow at processing claims of car insurance.
 It can take months to even get a response from them.
 And so, if your lawyer advises you that it may take a few months for your claim to reach a conclusion, do not be shocked.
 It is perfectly normal.